 The origin of FriCAS is in IBM laboratories.
-About 1965 J. Griesmer from IBM started the Scratchpad project.
+About 1965 J. Griesmer from IBM started a project to develop a computer algbera system.
+In 1970 the project was named Scratchpad.
 In 1976 the Scratchpad team decided to develop a new system with a novel architecture under name Scratchpad II.
 Around 1982 the Spad language took shape quite similar to current form.
 During 1980-s Scratchpad II grow as internal IBM project.
 Scratchpad II was a big system and due to memory requirements could run only on biggest machines.

 In 1992 IBM decided to sell the system to NAG and NAG changed name to Axiom and begun marketing it.
 NAG ported Axiom to run on top of Codemist Common Lisp (CCL), which dramatically reduced memory requirements, so that Axiom could run on PC class computers (but 16 Mb required memory meant that it was limited to largest PC).